Police: Mother killed, toddler critically injured in I-95 tractor-trailer crash

 CHESTER (NEWS CENTER Maine) — A mother in her late 20s was killed instantly Thursday when she was hit by a tractor-trailer truck along I-95 while holding her toddler, police said.

-Her son was critically injured and taken to EMMC in Bangor, Maine's Dept. of Public Safety spokesperson said.
+Her son was critically injured and taken to Eastern Maine Medical Center (EMMC) in Bangor, Maine's Dept. of Public Safety spokesperson said.
 His exact condition was not immediately known.

 The crash happened about four miles north of the exit to Lincoln near the town of Chester.